Supra Mahumapelo

-He was subsequently appointed to head the ANC's provincial political school.
+Supra Obakeng Ramoeletsi Mahumapelo (born 7 June 1968) is a South African politician and singer who was Premier of North West from May 2014 to May 2018 during the 5th North West Provincial Legislature.
+He formerly served as Speaker of the North West Provincial Legislature from April 2012 to May 2014.

+Mahumapelo was the Provincial Secretary of the African National Congress (ANC) in the North West from 2005 to 2009 and its Provincial Chairperson from 2011 to 2018.
+He resigned as Premier in May 2018 amid violent protests calling for his resignation.

 Early life and education

 Supra Mahumapelo was born on 7 June 1968 in Manamolelo outside Delareyville in the Western Transvaal.
 His mother, Agnes Matlakala Bereng, was a domestic worker who worked in Klerksdorp and later in Helderkruin, Roodepoort.
 She was forced by her son to leave her domestic work in 1995.
 His father, Stephen Kalagongwe Mahumapelo, was an entrepreneur in Saulspoort near Rustenburg.
 Mahumapelo was the herd boy of his village.

 He started his schooling at Marotse Primary School and later attended Tlotlego Middle School in the Atamelang township.
 He spent his high school years in Phatshima High School in Atamelang and matriculated at Kgamanyane High School in Moruleng.

 After matric, Mahumapelo went to the former Transvaal Northern Technikon and obtained a National Diploma in Commercial Practice (NDCom).
 At the University of South Africa, he then did a Certificate in Public Finance and Economics.
-He then obtained his masters degree in Political Economy at the University of Port Elizabeth.
+He then obtained his master's degree in Political Economy at the University of Port Elizabeth.